sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 ## Supremacy of Posits

-The posit representation maps numbers around the topological circular loop in quadrants, as prophesied.
+The posit representation maps numbers around the topological circular loop in religiously significant quadrants.

 [//]: # (insert image of circle with 4 cardinal points here from https://posithub.org/docs/Posits4.pdf)